FinToolBench: Evaluating LLM Agents for Real-World Financial Tool Use: Metric Definitions

 \item \textbf{Tool Execution Success Rate (\tesr).} Fraction of questions whose tool execution succeeds.
 We mark a question successful when its final tool call returns a valid parsed output without error or exception; intermediate failures and retries are allowed:

 \item \textbf{Conditional Execution Rate (\cer).} Success rate among questions that invoked at least one tool call:

 \item \textbf{Soft Score (\soft).} We partition questions into three types based on the gold-answer format: (i) numeric/choice questions, identified by the presence of a \texttt{numeric} or \texttt{choices} field in the gold answer; (ii) structured-analysis questions, identified by the presence of a \texttt{criterium} field in the gold answer; (iii) \texttt{other} questions, all remaining non-numeric/choice/\texttt{criterium} cases.
 All questions are judged by LLM (GPT-5.1).
 Numeric/choice questions are scored in $\{1,0\}$, while structured-analysis and \texttt{other} questions are scored in $\{1,0.5,0\}$.
 Scores are averaged over three judging repeats.
+When a gold answer provides a machine-readable numeric value or option label, a deterministic exact-match or tolerance-match audit can be added as a complementary check; the current headline metric uses the LLM score because several questions require explanatory or structured answers.

 \item \textbf{Conditional Soft Score (\css).} Mean \soft{} over questions with successful execution: